nacht-falter/text-inspector/README.md

 ### Languages
 - The application itself is written in Python.
-- For the [deployment to Heroku](#deployment) a [template provided by Code Institute](https://github.com/Code-Institute-Org/p3-template) has been used.
-The template primarily uses HTML, JavaScript, Python, Shell and Docker.
+- For the [deployment to Heroku](#deployment), a [template provided by Code Institute](https://github.com/Code-Institute-Org/p3-template) has been used.
+The template primarily uses HTML, JavaScript, Python, Shell, and Docker.

 ### Libraries and other software
 #### External Python libraries